 The Gang’s All Here

-Strolling into the 7-story, $35 million Chicago Digital Consultants office building, Imer and Lendina Bisha met Alan, the security guard.
-Alan sweeps all employees for any electronic devices, such as phones or memory dongles.
+Strolling into the 7-story, $35 million Chicago Cyber Engineering office building, Imer and Lendina Bisha met Alan, the security guard.
+Alan sweeps all employees for electronic devices like phones or memory dongles.

 "You can go on up, Mr. and Mrs. Bisha."

 Imer nodded to Alan and headed for the executive elevator.
 Moving to the top floor, they entered the secure conference room.
-The conference room, surrounded by steel and beryllium on all six sides, is a Faraday cage.
-No amount of microwave penetration will reveal what is going on in the meeting room.
+The conference room, surrounded by steel and beryllium seals on all six sides, is a Faraday cage.
+No amount of microwave penetration will reveal what is happening in the meeting room.
 Everybody was in attendance, so Imer took his seat at the head of the table.

 "All right, what have we got?"

 Tony Sipelli of the family's law firm Sipelli and Meyers spoke first.

-"We got in from Mackinac Island just one hour before the 4 p.m. bond hearing todayfour.
-The boys said that a woman came at them like a freaking banshee and took them both down.
-She had a stun gun and gel pepper spray.
-They ended up knocked out with their hands and legs bound with zip ties.
+"We got in from Mackinac Island just one hour before today's four p.m. bond hearing.
+The boys said a woman came at them like a freaking banshee and took them down with a stun gun and gel pepper spray.
+She knocked them out and bound their hands and legs with zip ties.
 They said nothing to the police despite all the standard Joe Friday interrogation techniques.

 The prosecutors crushed us in the bond hearing, Imer.
-For starters, it was a closed hearing, no public or press allowed in.
+It was a closed hearing; no public or press allowed in.
 They had an FBI video of the whole thing, with Luan admitting that Officer Williams was dead, and Officer Merrick was next.
 It showed him pointing his pistol at his head.
 That's the point where she attacked them.
 She unlocked Merrick's cuffs and ran away.
 The FBI blurred the girl's face on the video, so there's no chance of getting a make on her.
-Prosecutors said that they had ironclad evidence of a conspiracy to murder two police officers, the murder itself of Officer Williams, and of course, several handgun violations, and so forth.
+Prosecutors said they had ironclad evidence of a conspiracy to murder two police officers, the murder itself of Officer Williams, several handgun violations, and so forth.
 The prosecutors asked for denial of bail, and they got it."

 "OK, what's the bottom line?"
 Imer said.

 "Your brother Luan and Besim are going to prison for life.
-The court was crawling with FBI people too; God help our boys if they get involved."
+The court was crawling with FBI people; God help our boys if they get involved."

 "Any chance of breaking them out?"

 "Fat chance," Daniel Meyers said.
-“They were transferred to Cook County Jail, the high-security section."
+“The Chicago Police transferred them to Cook County Jail, the high-security section."

 "Anyone else wants to offer an opinion?"
 Imer said, glaring at the group.

 "Yeah, I have an opinion," said Dr. Lewis Morton.
-"I told you that taking action against the police was a high-risk gamble, that something can go wrong.
+"I told you that taking action against the police was a high-risk gamble, and something could go wrong.
 Now you've lit a fire under them, and they won't relent until they bring us all down."

 "Do you think, Lewis, that I'm gonna sit right here and let the cops steal $25 million in cash from us and get away with it?"

 “Look, Imer, we've got a mole in this organization.
 That's the best answer so far.
 Over and over, I've told you that shipping cash around the country is so last century.
-It's all blockchains and millisecond cash transfers on the Internet now.
+It's all blockchains and millisecond crypto-cash transfers on the Internet now.
 We know how to do it in ways that don't trigger federal financial thresholds.

-“I know that the New York City family likes their cold, hard cash; holding it in their hands.
+“I know the New York City family likes their cold, hard cash; holding it in their hands.
 But in today's world, this is just epically stupid."

-Imer was quiet for thirty seconds, just biting his lower lip and staring at the floor.
+Imer was quiet for thirty seconds, biting his lower lip and staring at the floor.
 The rest of the group expected some kind of outburst.